organicmaps/organicmaps.github.io/content/faq/map.md

 Use double tap to zoom in.

-You can rotate, pan and zoom map with two fingers.
+You can rotate, pan and zoom map with two fingers gestures.

 ### How to zoom in/zoom out with one hand?